meredithbarr/X-Ray-Image-Analysis/Tomography/Data-Processing/README.md

-# Tomography-Analysis
+# Tomography Analysis
 Code for processing and comparative analysis of tomogram segmentation data

+## Data Processing

-Data Processing: determines properties and locations of individual pores and particle surfaces from tomogram segmentations.
+Determines properties and locations of individual pores and particle surfaces from tomogram segmentations.

 Instructions: enter scans to be analysed into "pore_dist_looper.m" and run